.customer sign in.

 pic

 The last two measures offer up a tricky lick.
 It starts with our arpeggio and moves into the Aeolian mode (third and fourth beats of the next-to-the-last measure) and the minor pentatonic scale (second, third and fourth beats, last measure).
 I'm not trying to seem complex by writing about three different scales in two measures.
 It's just the way the fingering pans out.
 In fact this type of thing is very commonplace, particularly in the rock world.
-The Bb note on the third string implies aeolian, and the B note on the fifth string implies dorian.
+The Bb note on the third string implies Aeolian, and the B note on the fifth string implies Dorian.
 Both are minor scales.

 I highly recommend Aaron Shearer's "Learning the Classic Guitar" volumes 1, 2 and 3 published by Mel Bay.
 They are an excellent resource for all guitarists, not just someone aspiring to the classic guitar.
 Volume 1 in particular does a wonderful job of explaining the five right hand arpeggio patterns.
 They have been instrumental (HA HA, no pun intended) in my development.
-You can hear "94 Letters" and all my tunes at my mp3 site.
-Transcriptions and downloadable video performances are available at my web site.
-Any questions or comments can be directed to me at the above web address.
+Transcriptions and downloadable

 Good luck and practice hard.